-I am lucky to advise some incredible people: four Ph.D. students, Nektarios Leontiadis (EPP), Timothy Vidas, Kyle Soska (ECE), and Zachary Weinberg (ECE/Silicon Valley, co-advised with Collin Jackson); and a post-doctoral scholar, Alain Forget (co-supervised with Alessandro Acquisti, Lorrie Cranor, and Rahul Telang).
+I am lucky to advise and work with some incredible people: six Ph.D. students, Timothy Vidas (ECE), Luís Brandão (ECE/University of Lisbon, co-advised with Alysson Bessani), Zachary Weinberg (ECE), Kyle Soska (ECE), Janós Szurdi (ECE), and Mahmood Sharif (ECE, co-advised with Lujo Bauer); and two post-doctoral scholars, Alain Forget (co-supervised with Alessandro Acquisti, Lorrie Cranor, and Rahul Telang) and Benjamin Johnson.

-Places of employment/positions after graduation include Software Engineering positions at Google, Facebook, Oracle, Ph.D. studies at University of Tokyo, Carnegie Mellon Computer Science, and various engineering positions at Panasonic, Sharp, KCS Sakura, NTT West, NTT DoCoMo, Portugal Telecom...
+Places of employment/positions after graduation include Software Engineering positions at Google, Facebook, LinkedIn, Oracle, Ph.D. studies at University of Tokyo, Carnegie Mellon Computer Science, and various engineering positions at Panasonic, Sharp, NTT West, NTT DoCoMo, Portugal Telecom...

 Nicolas Christin.
 Traveling the Silk Road: A measurement analysis of a large anonymous online marketplace.
 In Proceedings of the 22nd International World Wide Web Conference (WWW'13), pages 213-224.
 Rio de Janeiro, Brazil.
 May 2013.